 What is a First 90?

 People in the M&A world heavily focus on acquiring businesses (after all, it’s half of the job).
-But one of the questions I get most often from sellers is, “What happens next?”
+But one of the questions I get most often from sellers is, “What happens next after my business is acquired?”

 The process of selling your company is a grind, and can take anywhere from 2 - 24 months.
 Not many people think about what happens the next day.
 Do employees change their behavior?
 Do customers suddenly stop getting service?
 No!
 There is still a business to run despite a transition of ownership.
 So what we’ve put in place is a practice where we can continue to operate the business with as little disruption as possible, and learn about what we have bought.
 ASG’s typical pre-acquisition diligence takes anywhere from 45 - 90 days, meaning we have less than 3 months from the first time we hear about a business to owning it.